MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/campaigns.md

 - Campaign information:

-  - **ID**: The same unique identifier of the campaign from the overview screen.
+  - **ID**: The unique campaign identifier.

   - **Started** and **Ended**: the date range filter you selected.

+  - **Impact**: The following data for the date range filter you selected:

+    - The total number of recipients.

-  - **Impact**: the number of messages sent in the date range you selected, how many were "inboxed" (that is, delivered to the Inbox), and how many users clicked on the URL payload in the phishing message.
+    - The number of messages that were "Inboxed" (that is, delivered to the Inbox, not to Junk).

+    - How many users clicked on the URL payload in the phishing message.

+    - Howe many users visited the URL.

   - A timeline of campaign activity: When the campaign started and ended, and the volume of messages over time.